Nishith-Savla/WhatsApp-Automation/README.md

 > $ pip install selenium

 ### Chromedriver installation:
-You can download the chromedriver as per your browser version from [Chromedriver website here](https://chromedriver.chromium.org/downloads)
+You can download the chromedriver as per your browser version from [Chromedriver website here](https://chromedriver.chromium.org/downloads "Download chromedriver")
+To find a chromedriver version compatible with your Chrome browser go to either [chrome://version](chrome://version) or [Chrome settings page](chrome://settings/help "Go to settings")
 ---

  ## Feature: